 - Mobile app development and management

-More and more technology is moving to the Cloud!
-As the industry grows, companies will need skilled professionals to manage their cloud computing needs, so this may be a good time to look into getting a career started in this fast-moving industry.
+In conclusion, more and more companies are moving their data and other services to the cloud.
+As a result, companies will need skilled professionals to manage their cloud computing needs.
+Therefore, this may be a good time to start looking into a career in this fast-moving industry.